Brendon-Mendicino/appunti/webapp2/appunti_webapp2.md

 We have operators on reactors which allows to tranform the flux.

-- `map()`: transform the incomeing operatrators
+- `map()`: transform the incoming operators
-- `index()`: addes an index
+- `index()`: adds an index
-- `timed()`: addeds a timestamp to the received object
+- `timed()`: adds a timestamp to the received object
-- `flatMap()`: a provided lambda may produce a list for each element, all those outputs for each incoming elements will be emittet one single element sequentially
+- `flatMap()`: a provided lambda may produce a list for each element, all those outputs for all incoming elements will be emitted one single element sequentially
-- `flatMapSequential()`: it finishd emitting the values of the list produced by the first element until it succedes, and then it procedes to emit the other list in a ordered way
+- `flatMapSequential()`: it finished emitting the values of the list produced by the first element until it succeeds, and then it proceeds to emit the other list in an ordered way
 - `concatMap()`: the lists are evaluated lazily

 ### Peeking operators